nEtWoRk-Water/ABCrowdMed/README.md

 # ABCrowdMed

+## Overview
+This project's codes are facilitated for a submitted manuscript to the IEEE Transactions on Services Computing.

+## Motivations
 Crowdsourcing for medical and healthcare which is an application of crowd intelligence has become a novel and important auxiliary way for traditional healthcare.
 It gets popular and shows a huge application perspective.
 In a crowdsourcing platform for healthcare, by posting a task, patient can be a requester who recruits workers, i.e. doctors, to provide professional advice.
 However, privacy concerns make a huge obstacle to patients willing to participate the crowdsourcing as